Equipped to Serve the Community.

 CJC responds to approximately 8000 calls for help per year for fires, emergency medical care, hazardous materials incidents, and heavy rescue needs.
 Our responses vary based on the need, but can range from and inspector changing a smoke detector battery, to CJCares helping a citizen find needed resources, to a full emergency medical or fire response with advance life support fire trucks and ambulances.
 CJC provides a high level of service for all the needs of our communities; service they expect and deserve.

 Education & Station Tours.

-In addition, operations crews conduct public education events and station tours, help with smoke detectors and batteries, and represent CJC in community events such as parades and fall festivals.
+In addition, operations crews help conduct public education events such as block parties, on site demonstrations at schools, and station tours.
+They also help check smoke detectors and change batteries, as well as representing CJC in community events such as parades and fall festivals.